Consultations and campaigns

 Your experiences as a carer – good and bad – are hugely important.
 Your views are extremely valuable to help make changes for the better for all carers, both in Surrey and nationally.

-There’s several ways you can share your experiences and express your views – and make a difference.
+There are several ways you can share your experiences and express your views – and make a difference.
+And for now, our consultations and events are via Zoom, so you can join in without leaving home.

 ‘Giving Carers a Voice’ programme